beacon-House/counselling-portal/docs/file-names.md

 - **StudentView**: Main dashboard for a student with roadmap and notes
 - **StudentHeader**: Displays student information and context summary
 - **CreateStudent**: Form for adding new students to the system
+- **FloatingActionButton**: Contextual button for adding notes to specific portions of the roadmap

 ### Roadmap

 - **RoadmapView**: Hierarchical display of phases, tasks, and subtasks
-- **SubtaskList**: Manages the status and display of subtasks
+- **SubtaskList**: Manages the status and display of subtasks with remarks
+  - **RemarkModal**: Modal for adding remarks when changing subtask status
 - **CreateSubtaskModal**: Interface for adding new subtasks to a task
+- **TaskItem**: Individual task display with expandable subtask list

 ### Notes

-- **NotesPanel**: Interface for creating and viewing notes attached to students/phases/tasks
+- **NotesPanel**: Enhanced interface for creating and viewing notes with support for text, file, image, and transcript note types
+  - Text entry with canvas-style editing
+  - File upload with preview and description
+  - Image upload with preview and description
+  - Transcript upload with preview and description
+  - Error handling and loading indicators
+  - Drag-and-drop interface for file uploads
-- **NoteItem**: Display component for different note types (text, file, image, transcript)
+- **NoteItem**: Display component for different note types with extended functionality
+  - Text note display with proper formatting
+  - Image display with lazy loading
+  - File display with download and view options
+  - Transcript display with specialized formatting
+  - File name extraction and formatting
+- **NoteDetails**: Full-screen editor for creating and editing notes
+  - Rich text editing for text notes
+  - File upload and preview
+  - Image upload and preview
+  - Metadata editing (title, description)
+  - File replacement functionality

 ## Dependencies